• Skip to content

 • Listen to wind chimes, birds or different types of music.

-• Explore outside with your baby – you could go for a walk or visit the park with your baby in a sling or pram.
+• Explore outside with your baby – you could go for a walk or visit the park with your baby in a pram.

-It’s a good idea to follow your baby’s lead during play.
+It’s a good idea to let your baby lead play.
 For example, if your baby is fascinated by the feel of a teddy bear, join in with the experience.
 You could even say, ‘Yes, teddy feels soft’.
 But if your baby isn’t interested in an activity or is too tired to play, it’s probably time to try something else.

 There’s a lot for your newborn baby to learn about the world.
-Depending on your baby’s temperament, you might need to introduce your baby to new play experiences slowly and gently so baby doesn’t feel overwhelmed.
+Depending on your baby’s temperament, you might need to introduce your baby to new play experiences slowly and gently so they don’t feel overwhelmed.

 Supported By